 When listening at a regular volume, the sound is pure and clear with minimal harmonic distortion.
 Our tests and reviews with the Shockwafe sound bar reflected much more distortion if you turned the volume all the way up, but it’s insignificant compared to the detail and quality sound it does make.
 It’s best to play around with the level of volume with different types of content.

-With so many extra components as a 9.2.4 soundbar, it’s not very difficult for the Nakamichi Shockwafe Ultra to achieve high-end surround sound.
+With so many extra components as a 9.2.4 soundbar, Nakamichi Shockwafe Ultra is one of the high-end Dolby Atmos surround sound designed soundbars.
 To be able to deliver DTS HD, DTS:X, Dolby Digital, and Dolby Atmos content, however, you need to make sure to turn the Dolby Surround function on.

 This DTS:X soundbar also features a sound enhancement feature, which is labeled as “room”.
 This feature will change the sound and adjust to different settings accordingly while preventing your speakers from buzzing.